Letaali/QoL_mod/README.md

 -Gold drop performance fix.
 In very long runs, enemies could spawn enough gold to cause significant performance hit.
 Single enemy is limited to 400k now.
 (Thanks Conga Lyne!)

 -Iron Stomach QoL.
 When ingesting poly liquids or poisons, player would get briefly immune to those status effects.
-The duration is now visible on the UI.
+The duration is now visible on the UI.(Poison part disabled for now due to issue)